svnty/blood-cell-classification/README.md

 # Model creation

-We implemented a Convolutional Neural Network (CNN) using TensorFlow and Keras.
+We implemented a Multi-Layer Perceptron (MLP) using TensorFlow and Keras.
 The model architecture consists of:

-- Three convolutional blocks (Conv2D, BatchNormalization, MaxPooling2D, Dropout)
+- Input layer that flattens the image data
-- Two dense layers with ReLU activation and dropout for regularization
+- Two fully connected (dense) layers with ReLU activation and dropout for regularization
 - A final softmax output layer for multi-class classification

 The model was compiled with the Adam optimizer and categorical cross-entropy loss.
 Early stopping and learning rate reduction callbacks were used to prevent overfitting and optimize training.